fogus/rv/doc/API.md

 # <a name="fogus.rv.core">fogus.rv.core</a>

-Most functions in rv work off of one or more of the following root
+Most functions in rv work off of one or more of the following core
   concepts:

   - Entity: a hashmap with a :kb/id key mapped to a unique value and namespaced keys